Petrol, diesel prices remain unchanged on May 24: Check rates in Mumbai, Delhi, Chennai and other cities

 Oil prices

-Oil prices on Wednesday rose for the third consecutive day as US oil and fuel supplies were tightened and after the warning by Saudi energy minister indicated the possibility of further OPEC+ output cuts.
-Brent crude futures jumped 86 cents to $77.70 per barrel and US West Texas Intermediate crude was at $73.79 per barrel with a gain of 88 cents.
+Oil prices on Thursday fell after it went up for three consecutive days due to uncertainty over United States decision to avoid debt default and further possibilities of OPEC+ output cuts.
+Brent crude futures fell 5 cents to $78.31 per barrel and US West Texas Intermediate crude was at $74.18 per barrel with a fall of 16 cents.

 (To receive our E-paper on WhatsApp daily, please click here.
 To receive it on Telegram, please click here.
 We permit sharing of the paper's PDF on WhatsApp and other social media platforms.)